All Saints' Church, Ockham: History

 Ockham parish appears in the Domesday Book of 1086 as Bocheham.
 Held by Richard Fitz Gilbert, its domesday assets were: 1½ hides, 1 church, 2 fisheries worth 10d, 3 ploughs, 2 acre of meadow, woodland worth 60 hogs.
 It rendered £10 per year to its overlords.

 The foundations of All Saints' Church were laid in the 12th century, and part of the nave was built then.
-The chancel and north aisle date from the 13th century, the south nave wall from the 14th century, and the tower and north aisle wall from the 15th century.
-A small chapel (north wing) was finished in 1735.
 The whole building was restored and enlarged in 1874-75 by Thomas Graham Jackson.